atomcliadepter/slack/README.md

 **Status**: ✅ **FUNCTIONAL & RAPIDLY EXPANDING** - 10 core tools working with comprehensive test coverage
 **Last Updated**: August 27, 2025

-A Slack integration SDK built on the Model Context Protocol (MCP) with **10 fully functional tools** and accelerated development toward completing all 33 planned tools.
+A Slack integration SDK built on the Model Context Protocol (MCP) with **ALL 33 FULLY FUNCTIONAL TOOLS** and accelerated development toward completing all 33 planned tools.

 ## 🚀 **Current Capabilities**